IPA(8) IPA(8)

 signal (or a SIGINT signal if it is run in the foreground regime).

-This note is here, just because the -k option accepts the kill argu-
+This note is here just because the -k option accepts the kill argument.

-Note that above mentioned signals are caught by ipa only if it does not
+Note that ipa caught the above mentioned signals only if it does not

-currently execute some function from used IPA modules or runs commands
+currently execute some function from used IPA modules or does not runs

-in synchronous regime.
-Handling of other signals is undefined.
+commands in a synchronous regime.
+Handling of other signals is unde-

-When ipa starts in the background, then it redirects standard input
+If ipa starts in the background, then it redirects the standard input

 (stdin) to /dev/null (see output of the ``ipa -v'' command for the real

-path), output to standard output (stdout) and standard error output
+path), output to the standard output (stdout) and the standard error

-(stderr) is redirected to internal pipe(2)s and asynchronously is
+output (stderr) is redirected to internal pipe(2)s and asynchronously

-When ipa starts in the debugging regime, then stdin and stderr works as
+If ipa starts in the foreground, then stdin and stderr works as usual

-library functions or run commands can send messages to stdout and
+background), but library functions or run commands can send messages to

 DIAGNOSTICS

-ipa exits with a return code 0 on success, and with a return code 1 if
+ipa exits with a return code 0 on success, and with a non-zero return

-any error occurred.
-By default ipa is run in the background and you
+code if any error occurred.
+By default ipa is run in the background

-original process), it is better to look at its log-file.
-If you need
+of a original process), it is better to look at its log-file.
+If you

 switch).